ajdavis/emptysquare-hugo/emptysquare/content/review-nezha.md

 * The paper is written for users like me and [MongoDB Atlas](https://www.mongodb.com/atlas/database): public cloud users without special hardware or network access.
 I appreciate this focus.
 * I worry about performance variability in an optimistic protocol with fast and slow paths.
 How much does Nezha suffer when there's contention and/or clock skew?
 * The authors write, "Nezha does not assume the existence of a worst-case clock error bound", but that's just for safety.
 Performance does rely on tightly synchronized clocks.
 Ever since [Metastable Failures in Distributed Systems](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s11-bronson.pdf), I dislike optimizations that work _sometimes_.
 Therefore I wish they'd benchmarked tail latency, not just median latency, and tested more adverse conditions like workload skewness, clock skew, and network latency variability.
 * Deadline-Ordered Multicast is slick, and useful.
 If it's tuned, it should be nearly free.
-But some of my colleagues were annoyed that the Nezha authors don't credit [the Tempo paper](https://arxiv.org/abs/2104.01142) and other precedents.
-And how does DOM fare when latencies to different nodes differ?
+But how does DOM fare when latencies to different nodes differ?
 * The commutativity optimization is clever, although its usefulness is overshadowed by DOM here.
+* Some of my colleagues were annoyed that the Nezha authors don't credit [the Tempo paper](https://arxiv.org/abs/2104.01142) and other precedents.
 * Synced clocks in public clouds are real now.
 We can use them in distributed protocols.
 This is a superb example.

 I learned a lot from this paper, especially since I presented it to the [DistSys Reading Group](https://charap.co/winter-2023-2024-reading-group-papers/) and wrote this review.
 I want to see more of this kind of research: the use of public cloud features for distributed protocols.